predixdesignsystem/px-starter-kit-design/README.md

 ## Usage

-The modules must be imported in the following order (read more about [why the order matters](https://github.com/PredixDev/px-getting-started#import-order)):
+Use the following as a template for your sass file.
+Inside this template,the modules must be imported in the following order (read more about [why the order matters](https://github.com/PredixDev/px-getting-started#import-order)):

     // Settings
     @import "px-colors-design/_settings.colors.scss";

+    // Tools

     // Generic
     @import "px-normalize-design/_generic.normalize.scss";